-how he plans to make Airbus Defence and Space attractive for millennials.
+'WE ARE SEXY!'
+HOKE - Airbus Defence and Space Chief Executive Officer Dirk Hoke hopes to attract young talents by promising purpose - plus a work environment that is inclusive, respectful and fun.
+But is it too late to turn a behemoth like Airbus around?
+JULIA NEUMANN (TEXT) KARINE BRAVO (PHOTO) One of the biggest challenges established businesses face is winning the race for top talent.
+We asked Dirk Hoke, Chief Executive Officer of Airbus Defence and Space, how he plans to make Airbus Defence and Space attractive for millennials.
 How do large companies compete with fast-moving start-ups and increasing demand for young employees?
 Young leaders say they want jobs with a purpose.
-Building weapon systems and suing the German government for breakrity systems to Saudi Arabia might not be businesses face is winning the race for top the purpose they desire.
+Building weapon systems and suing the German government for breaking existing deals for the export of security systems to Saudi Arabia might not be the purpose they desire.
 How does Airbus attract young employees?
 I do not think that these two things have a lot in common.
 Purpose-driven means asking, 'what do we do in order to define a reason for the company's existence and the people who work for us?'
 If you go and talk to Airbus employees, you will find people who are extremely excited and passionate about what they do.
 They love the products and systems we create.
 They see that we contribute to society, because we enable people to travel, to be protected and secure.
 We have a lot of directions that create purpose.
-And, even more importantly, we create an environment Can you explain how that works in practical terms?
+And, even more importantly, we create an environment where our employees feel rewarded, recognised, and where it is fun to work.
+Can you explain how that works in practical terms?